Daikon (white radish)

 Hello people!
 It is How Unique Japan again.

-Today, we would love to tell you about White Japanese radish, Daikon.
-It is one of the most popular vegetables in Japan, and we can see it in multiple ways (menu).
+Today, we would like to introduce you to the White Japanese radish, also known as Daikon.
+It is one of the most popular vegetables in Japan, and we can see it in multiple ways (on the menu).
 So, it is also traditional.

 Where do we grow and keep them?